nocapscripts/BackUper-Plugin/README.md

-# BackUper plugin minecraft 1.21.1 or atleast 1.21
+# BackUper Plugin for Minecraft 1.21.1 (or 1.21)

-This plugin creates backups of minecraft server generated world and playerdata.
+The BackUper plugin automatically creates backups of your Minecraft server's generated worlds and player data, ensuring that your progress is always safe.

-# Permissions to grant command access

-backuper.backup and op
+## Permissions

+To grant access to the backup command, assign the following permissions:

+- **backuper.backup** - Allows users to execute the backup command.
+- **op** - Grants operator privileges.

-# Usage command
+## Usage

+To create a backup, use the following command:

 ```
 /backup
 ```

-# TODO

-* Fix discord file uploading feature which occurs errors of JDA
-* Might add more features in future.
+## Planned Features

+- **Fix Discord File Uploading:** Resolve the errors occurring with JDA (Java Discord API).
+- **Future Enhancements:** Additional features may be added in future updates.